 Community Pharmacy – helping provide better quality and resilient urgent care provides a range of suggestions for how local commissioners (CCGs and local NHS England Teams) could make better use of community pharmacies.
 It includes detailed proposals for three services – ‘flu vaccination, emergency supplies of medicines and provision of self-care support for winter ailments – that commissioners could consider using locally.

 Implementation plans and associated template documents have been developed for each of these suggested services, in order to facilitate rapid commissioning where a need is identified locally.
 NHS England and PSNC have also agreed suggested payments to community pharmacies for provision of these three services.

-In October 2013, the Prime Minister announced the £50m Challenge Fund to support GP practices to trial new and innovative ways of delivering GP services and making services more accessible to patients.
+In October 2013, the Prime Minister announced the £50m Access Fund to support GP practices to trial new and innovative ways of delivering GP services and making services more accessible to patients.

-Twenty sites were awarded money from the Challenge Fund in April 2014 and a number of the sites include community pharmacy within the proposed developments.
-PSNC is supporting networking and information sharing between the LPCs in those areas.
-Further information on the Prime Minister’s Challenge Fund can be found by clicking here.
+Twenty sites were awarded money from the Fund in April 2014 and a number of the sites include community pharmacy within the proposed developments.
+PSNC supported networking and information sharing between the LPCs in those areas.
+Further information on the Prime Minister’s GP Access Fund can be found by clicking here.